Will-ALVIDI/cppStartingKit/README.md

 # Customize your Theme

 If you use a default theme or something downloaded from the Internet you will surely need to tweak your theme configuration file(`*.tmTheme`) to make it fully functional with **C++ Starting Kit**.

-A good alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.
+A recommended alternative is to try the [Oasis Theme](https://github.com/kodLite/Oasis-Theme) especially build for.

-Otherwise check this next part, it's a set of useful few tips as well as a good reference guide.
+Otherwise check the next part, it's a set of useful tips which will help to customize your Sublime Text environment.

 ## Change your theme